 At present, there are no specialised courses or accreditations for expert witnesses offered by the AIQS.
-While the necessary qualifications can be obtained through "on the job" experience, in the case of quantity surveying, tertiary or similar qualifications will make the quantity surveyor more attractive as a potential expert witness.
-Greater weight will also be given to an expert witness's opinion if the witness can demonstrate practical experience, ongoing membership of professional bodies, and participation in continuing professional education.
+While the necessary qualifications can be obtained through 'on-the-job' experience, in the case of quantity surveying, tertiary or similar qualifications will make the quantity surveyor more attractive as a potential expert witness.
+Greater weight will also be given to an expert witness's opinion if the witness can demonstrate practical experience, ongoing membership in professional bodies, and participation in continuing professional education.